TestCentricity/testcentricity_web/README.md

 The `WorldPages` module above can be defined in your `env.rb` file, or you can define it in a separate `world_pages.rb` file in the
 `features/support` folder.

-While this approach is effective for small web applications with only a few pages (and hence few **Page Objects**), it quickly becomes cumbersome to manage if your web application has dozens of **Page Objects** that need to be instantiated and managed.
+While this approach is effective for small web applications with only a few pages (and hence few `PageObjects`), it quickly becomes cumbersome to manage if your web application has dozens of `PageObjects` that need to be instantiated and managed.

 ### Using the PageManager

-The **PageManager** class provides methods for supporting the instantiation and management of **Page Objects**.
-In the code example below, the `page_objects` method contains a hash table of your **Page Object** instances and their associated **Page Object** class names to be instantiated by **PageManager**:
+The `PageManager` class provides methods for supporting the instantiation and management of `PageObjects`.
+In the code example below, the `page_objects` method contains a hash table of your `PageObject` instances and their associated `PageObject` class names to be instantiated by `PageManager`:

     module WorldPages
       def page_objects